stanulilic/stanleyulili.com-old/_drafts/2020-05-19-this-in-javascript.md

 ##  `this` in Global Context
 In global context, the value of `this` is the [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object).
 In the browser, the global object is the `window` object.
 In Node.js,  it is `global`.

-Now Log the value of `this` in your console.
+Now log the value of `this` in your console.

 ```javascript
 console.log(this)